 Try to stay calm is such situation and vent out to your friends or close ones.

 If you have identified with the content of this article and you feel you might be suffering from Sandwich Depression then help is right here at ePsyClinic

-JUST CLICK THE PINK BUTTON ON LEFT AND TYPE HI TO insantly consult with a Depression EXPERT PSYCHOLOGIST or to know more about process and charges
+JUST CLICK THE GREEN BUTTON ON LEFT AND TYPE HI TO insantly consult with a Depression EXPERT PSYCHOLOGIST or to know more about process of therapy at ePsyClinic